WordPress Guides

 - Confirm the deletion by clicking "Delete Database."

-How To Uninstall WordPress From Cpanel Example:
+How To Uninstall Wordpress From Cpanel Example:

 Let's say you had a WordPress installation in the "public_html" directory named "mywebsite.com."
 Following the steps mentioned above, you would access your cPanel, navigate to the "public_html" folder, locate the "mywebsite.com" folder, and delete it.
 Furthermore, if you prefer, you can also remove the associated database, ensuring a clean slate for your future endeavors.